Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Methodology

 The Euclidean distance $d_{i,j}$ between two time series $\omega_i = \omega(\bm{x}_i)$ and $\omega_j =\omega(\bm{x}_j)$ is computed according to:

 where $\bm{D} = [d_{i,j}]_{1\leq i,j \leq N_s}$ is the distance matrix.
+In the following, a time series is also referred to as a data point.
 Then, the manifold coordinates of the data are extracted with \ac{ISOMAP}.
-The algorithm structure is briefly detailed here: \begin{enumerate} \item \textbf{Build data network.} A network between the data points is built by considering the $k$ nearest neighbors.
-For each snapshot, the $k$ nearest neighbors are identified. \item \textbf{Compute geodesic distance.} The geodesic distance between two points is computed as the shortest path in the network.
-If two snapshots are neighbors, their distance corresponds to the Euclidean distance; otherwise, the shortest path is identified with the Floyd algorithm~\citep{Floyd1962algorithm}.
-The resulting geodesic distance matrix is noted $\bm{D}_G$. \item \textbf{Compute \ac{ISOMAP} coordinates.} \ac{MDS}~\citep{Torgerson1952p} is applied to $\bm{D}_G$ to extract a set of coordinates.
-In short, the matrix $\bm{D}_G$ is double-centered and diagonalized, with eigenvectors $w_i$ and eigenvalues $\lambda_i$. \item \textbf{Select number of coordinates.} The vector containing the $i$-th manifold coordinate of the points is defined as $\bm{\gamma}_i = \sqrt{\lambda_i}\, w_i$.
-In the following, the $i$-th dimension of the manifold is noted $\gamma_i$ (not bold).
-Following \citet{Tenenbaum2000s}, the number of dimensions retained is given by analyzing the residual variance
+The algorithm structure is briefly detailed here: \begin{enumerate} \item \textbf{Build data network.} Each data point is linked to its $k$-nearest neighbours, forming one connected network $G$.

+\item \textbf{Compute geodesic distance.} The geodesic distance between two points in $G$ is computed as the shortest path in the network.
+If two data points are neighbours, their distance corresponds to the Euclidean distance; otherwise, the shortest path is identified with the Floyd algorithm~\citep{Floyd1962algorithm}.
+The resulting geodesic distance matrix is noted $\bm{D}_G \in \mathbb{R}^{N_s \times N_s}$. \item \textbf{Compute \ac{ISOMAP} coordinates.} \ac{MDS}~\citep{Torgerson1952p} is applied to $\bm{D}_G$ to extract a set of coordinates that span the low-dimensional embedding.
+First, the matrix $\bm{D}_G$ is double-centred and diagonalised, with eigenvectors $\bm{w}_i$ and eigenvalues $\lambda_i$.
+The vector containing the $i$-th manifold coordinate of the points is defined as $\bm{\gamma}_i = \sqrt{\lambda_i}\, \bm{w}_i$.
+In the following, the $i$-th dimension of the manifold is noted $\gamma_i$ (not bold). \item \textbf{Select number of coordinates.} Following \citet{Tenenbaum2000s}, the number of dimensions retained is given by analysing the residual variance

-where $R(\cdot,\cdot)$ is the correlation coefficient, $\mathrm{vec}(\cdot)$ is the vectorization operator, and $\bm{D}_n$ is the matrix of the Euclidean distances between the points in the manifold coordinates system, retaining only the first $n$ coordinates. \end{enumerate} We refer to \citet{Marra2024jfm} for more information on the \ac{ISOMAP} methodology.
-The number of dimensions is chosen as the first minimum of $R_v(n)$, and the corresponding $n$-dimensional manifold extracted is referred to as the spatial manifold.
+where $R(\cdot,\cdot)$ is the correlation coefficient, $\mathrm{vec}(\cdot)$ is the vectorisation operator, and $\bm{D}_n$ is the matrix of the Euclidean distances between the points in the manifold coordinate system, retaining only the first $n$ coordinates.
+This dimension $n$ is determined by an elbow criterion of the residual variance plot. \end{enumerate}